timam/send-screenshot-to-s3/README.md

-# Store Screenshot on S3
+# Store Screenshot in S3

 A python project that takes screenshot from windows machine periodically and stores them in S3 Bucket